-CIS 250 Network Security\\
+CIS 250 Network Security

-Sem: F Pre-Req: CIS 175 and CIS 170 3 Lec. hrs. /week
+Sem: F Pre-Req: CIS 175 and CIS 170

 This course is designed to give students a fundamental understanding of computer and network security.
 It will introduce students to a wide variety of concepts related to computer security.
 This course will help prepare the student for the CompTIA Security + Certification.